 This document discusses how to build mlpack from source.
+These build directions will work for any Linux-like shell environment (for example Ubuntu, macOS, FreeBSD etc).
 However, mlpack is in the repositories of many Linux distributions and so it may be easier to use the package manager for your system.
 For example, on Ubuntu, you can install mlpack with the following command:

 If mlpack is not available in your system's package manager, then you can follow this document for how to compile and install mlpack from source.